THE MUMMY REBORN (2019)

 We all know what happens next.
 The Mummy (Will Dodd) vanishes from his coffin and people start meeting violent ends.

 Despite the poster, there is no desert and no pyramids.
 The Mummy Reborn takes place in and around a house in England.
-The Mummy and his reincarnated love stalk around killing not only those who dared disturb his rest but a bunch of stoned revelers in the woods to elevate the body count.
+The Mummy and his reincarnated love stalk around, killing not only those who dared disturb his rest but a bunch of stoned revellers in the woods to elevate the body count.
 That includes the weakest version of the sleeping bag slammed into a tree kill I’ve ever seen.

 Director Dan Allen, working from a script he co-wrote with Scott Jeffery (The House On Elm Lake, Cupid), serves up a film that goes from attempts at serious drama to horror to “I am so sick of these motherfucking mummies on this motherfucking farm.” and a character reading the film’s subtitles.

 The Mummy Reborn has no clue what kind of film it wants to be, it’s just a grab bag of scenes strung together in near random order.
 Jumping mood, tone and genre without a second thought.
-Maybe if it had played itself as a farce all the way through it might have worked.
-Instead it feels like they saw the footage from the first couple of days, realized what a dog they had and tried to make it intentionally funny.
+Maybe if it had played itself as a farce all the way through, it might have worked.
+Instead, it feels like they saw the footage from the first couple of days, realized what a dog they had and tried to make it intentionally funny.
 It didn’t work.

 The Mummy himself isn’t

-The Mummy Reborn will be available on VOD and DVD April 4 from High Octane Pictures.
+The Mummy Reborn will be available on VOD and DVD, April 4 from High Octane Pictures.